 - Avoid sugary foods and drinks as much as possible, like sodas, fruit juices, candy, cookies, sweets, cake, pastries, doughnuts, candy bars, chocolates and so on.

-- Avoid trans fats, which can be found in fried foods, fast-food, bakery products (e.g. crackers, cookies, cakes), and vegetable shortenings.
+- Avoid trans fats, which can be found in fried foods, fast-food, bakery products (e.g., crackers, cookies, and cakes), and vegetable shortenings.

-- Significantly reduce your intake of omega-6-fat-rich foods, like corn oil, sunflower oil, safflower oil, margarine, sesame oil, mayonnaise and most salad dressings.
+- Reduce your intake of omega-6-fat-rich foods, like corn oil, sunflower oil, safflower oil, margarine, sesame oil, mayonnaise, and most salad dressings.

-- Consume more healthy fats, especially omega-3 fats, by consuming more olives, olive oil, walnuts, avocados, flax seed, chia seed, fatty fish and so on.
+- Consume more healthy fats, especially omega-3 fats, by consuming more fatty fish, oysters, roe / caviar, walnuts, flax seeds, chia seeds, and so on.

-- Consume foods that have come straight from nature and processed as little as possible, like foods your great-grandmother would recognize.
+- Consume foods that have come straight from nature and are minimally processed.
+For instance, what foods would your ancestors recognize?

-- Consume a daily, freshly-made smoothie with vegetables and low-glycemic index fruits, like blueberries.
+- Consume a daily, freshly made smoothie with vegetables and low-glycemic-index fruits, like blueberries, blackberries and strawberries.

-- Eat specific foods that can slow down aging: green leafy vegetables (broccoli, spinach, kale), blueberries, dark chocolate (containing at least 70% cacao), salmon, walnuts, pomegranate, etc.
+- Eat specific foods that can slow down aging, including green leafy vegetables (broccoli, spinach, kale), blueberries, dark chocolate (containing at least 70% cacao), salmon, walnuts, pomegranate, etc.

 - Don’t drink milk – milk accelerates aging.

-- Don’t drink too much alcohol: that means maximum one glass per day, ideally with alcohol-free days.
+- Don’t drink too much alcohol: that means a maximum of one glass per day, ideally with alcohol-free days.

-- Don’t take whey protein, testosterone or growth hormone.
+- Don’t take testosterone (TRT) or growth hormone (HGH).
 They all accelerate aging in the long term.

-- Don’t follow a paleo diet or high-protein diet: these diets accelerate aging in the long term, despite having beneficial effects in the short term (like weight loss).
+- For example, don’t follow a paleo diet or a high-protein diet: these diets accelerate aging in the long term, despite having beneficial effects in the short term (like weight loss).
+Opt for a mediterranean-style diet instead.

-- Don’t follow a keto diet (ketogenic diet) or high-fat diet: these diets accelerate aging in the long term, despite having beneficial effects in the short term (like weight loss).
+- Don’t follow a keto diet (ketogenic) or a high-fat diet for prolonged periods of time.
+These diets can accelerate aging in the long term, despite having beneficial effects in the short term (like weight loss and glucose control).

-- Eat less calories, less often.
-Try to eat two meals a day, with breakfast being the most important meal of the day.
+- Eat fewer calories, and less often.
+Try to eat two to three meals a day, with breakfast being the most important meal of the day.

 - Fast regularly.
-Eat within a 12 hour period, so your body can fast for 12 hours.
-Fast for ideally 3 days a few times per year, like at the start of every new season.
+Eat within an 8- to 12-hour period, so your body can fast and repair for at least 12 hours.
+Fast for ideally three days a few times per year, like at the start of every new season.

-- Take health supplements, like vitamin D3, vitamin K2, iodine, selenium, magnesium, B vitamins, and minimally-oxidized (low TOTOX) omega-3 fatty acids.
-You can find here the most important health supplements here.
+- Take health supplements, like vitamin D3, vitamin K2, iodine, selenium, magnesium, B vitamins, and minimally oxidized (low TOTOX) omega-3 fatty acids.
+You can find the most important general health supplements here.

-- Take longevity supplements like NOVOS Core which contain substances that scientifically have shown to slow down aging or increase lifespan, like alpha-ketoglutarate, fisetin, pterostilbene, microdosed lithium, etc.
+- Take longevity supplements like NOVOS Core that contain substances that have been scientifically shown to slow down aging or increase lifespan, like alpha-ketoglutarate, fisetin, pterostilbene, microdosed lithium, etc.

-- Consider taking drugs that could slow down aging, like metformin, low-dose rapamycin, low-dose (baby) aspirin, or selegiline.
+- Ask your doctor about drugs that may help slow down aging, like metformin, low-dose rapamycin, low-dose (baby) aspirin, and selegiline.
 Always discuss with a physician experienced in this matter.

 - Commit to stretching and posture exercises, like pilates.

-- If you are older than 50 years, use 500 ug (0.5 mg) to max 1000 ug (1 mg) of extended-release melatonin before going to sleep.
-Melatonin can also extend lifespan and slow down aging (R).
+- If you are older than 50, use 300 mcg (0.3 mg) to max 1,000 mcg (1 mg) of extended-release melatonin before going to sleep.
+Melatonin may also extend lifespan and slow down aging (R).

 - Reduce your blood sugar levels.
-Buy a continuous glucose sensor to track how your body processes sugars based on foods, sleep, etc. If that’s out of your budget, consider a regular blood glucose monitor, available at your local drugstore.
+Consider using a continuous glucose sensor to track how your body processes sugars based on foods, sleep, etc. If that’s out of your budget, consider a regular blood glucose monitor, available at your local drugstore.

-- Measure your heart rate variability (HRV), which can be predictive of health and mortality.
+- Measure your heart rate variability (HRV) with devices like Apple Watch, Oura Ring and Whoop, which can be predictive of health and mortality.
 Improve your HRV via HRV biofeedback devices, like HeartMath and Sweetwater HRV.

 - Get regular health checkups.
 Prevention is key!

-- Protect your skin very well against the sun: always wear strong sunscreen, and a hat when going outside in the sun.
+- Reduce skin aging by protecting your skin against the sun: always wear a strong facial sunscreen and consider a hat when going outside in the sun.

-- Use high-concentration retinol creams (over-the-counter) or Retin-A (aka “tretinoin”, prescription) for your face.
+- Use high-concentration retinol creams or the prescription Retin-A (tretinoin) for your face.

 - Take supplements that slow skin aging and reduce wrinkles.

-- Brush and floss your teeth at least twice per day.
+- Brush and floss your teeth at least twice per day to reduce the risk of cardiovascular and neurological diseases of aging.

 - Always wear your seatbelt.